Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 This experience was made better by the friends — Edna, Ashley, Julika, along with the many new friends that filtered in and out over the course of an afternoon.
 By the time we left, I realized that it was 9:00 PM — though the sun was only beginning to set — and we had been picknicking a solid six hours!

-To try it out, Mario and I decided to go for a photo walk in New York, focusing on Greenwich Village and SoHo.
-It was such a fun day — we loved walking around and exploring together, trying out different shots and comparing our results.
-We had so much fun, we did a second photo walk from Chinatown to Brooklyn Heights.
-From that point on, photo walks have become one of our favorite things to do together!
+To try it out, I decided to go for a photo walk in New York, focusing on Greenwich Village and SoHo.
+It was such a fun day — I loved walking around and exploring together, trying out different shots and comparing our results.
+I had so much fun, I did a second photo walk from Chinatown to Brooklyn Heights.
+From that point on, photo walks have become one of my favorite things to do!

 Swimming in Rockholes in the Northern Territory